Box Hill South: Industrial zone

 An industrial zone is located in the east, fronting Middleborough Road.
 The City of Whitehorse operates a council depot in this area.
 The depot site is also home to the Nunawading Unit of the Victoria State Emergency Service.
 Crawford Productions were located on the corner of Middleborough Road and Clarice Road from 1982.
-The buildings were demolished in 2006 and replaced by a Bunnings Warehouse.
+The buildings were demolished in 2006 and replaced by a Bunnings warehouse.

-A tissue factory, currently operated by SCA Hygiene Australasia, is located on Ailsa Street, on a 14 hectare site.
+A tissue factory, currently operated by the Sorbent Paper Company, is located on Ailsa Street, on a 14 hectare site.
 It was constructed by Bowater Scott in 1960 and was later taken over by Carter Holt Harvey.
 By 2005, 550 staff were employed at the site.
 The factory sustained major damage from fires in 1972, 1995, 2002 and 2006.

 Places of worship

-St James Uniting Church, originally known as St James Presbyterian Church, Wattle Park, was designed by architects Chandler & Patrick.
+St Paul’s Lutheran Church currently occupies the site of the former St James Uniting Church, originally known as St James Presbyterian Church, Wattle Park, the original church building designed by architects Chandler & Patrick.
 The pipe organ was relocated from the Unitarian Church in Melbourne, where it had been originally installed in 1887 by Alfred Fuller and rebuilt by Kilner's Piano Works in 1965.
 Other churches include St Aidans Anglican Church in Surrey Street and Wattle Park Chapel in Elgar Road, an independent church associated with the Christian Brethren.

-Retirement village
+Retirement community

-Hayville Village, located on Elgar Road, near the intersection of Canterbury Road, is a retirement village, operated by TriCare.
+Hayville Retirement Community, located on Elgar Road, near the intersection of Canterbury Road, is a retirement community, operated by TriCare.
 It was formerly operated by the Salvation Army.